RagnarB83/ash-documentation/docs/module_Hybrid_Theory.rst

 Hybrid Theory
 ==========================

-Hybrid Theories are multi-level ASH theories that combine multiple theory level objects to give some kind of combined theory description of the system.
+Hybrid Theories in ASH are multi-level theories that combine multiple theory-level objects to give some kind of combined theory description of the system.
-The different theories might be used for different parts of the system (here called **Multilevel Theory methods** , e.g. QM/MM) or on the same part of the system (examples are **WrapTheory** and **DualTheory methods**)
+The different theories might be used for different parts of the system,then called **Multilevel Theory methods**  (e.g. QMMMTheory or ONIOMTheory) or on the same part of the system, then called **ComboTheory** (examples are **WrapTheory** and **DualTheory**)

 ######################################################
 Multilevel Theory Methods
 ######################################################

-The **QMMMTheory** class in ASH (:doc:`module_QM-MM`) is considered a special type of a multilevel method where a QMTheory is combined with an MMTheory to describe different parts of the system.
+The **QMMMTheory** class in ASH (:doc:`module_QM-MM`) is a special type of a multilevel method where 1 single QMTheory is combined with 1 single MMTheory (usually OpenMMTheory) to describe different parts of the system.
-QM/MM is typically used when the system can naturally be divided up into a local important part (described by a QM method) and an environment part (described by a classical MM method).
+QM/MM as a method is typically used when the system can naturally be divided up into a local important part (described by a QM method) and an environment part (described by a classical MM method).

-ASH will at some point feature also ONIOM multilevel methods that are similar to QM/MM but have a different philosophy.
+The coupling between QM and MM system is usually performed using electrostatic embedding.
+QM/MM is typically described as an additive energy expression: E_QM/MM = E_QM + E_MM + E_coupling where E_coupling is the interaction between the QM and MM parts.

+An alternative to the additive QM/MM expression is the subtractive ONIOM expression.

 ######################################################
-WrapTheory methods
+ComboTheory methods
 ######################################################

 **WrapTheory** is an ASH Theory class that wraps two different theory objects to get a combined theory description.
 It is assumed that the energy and gradient from each theory is completely additive.